Utah Truck Accident Lawyer

 Call our firm to get all your questions answered during a free and confidential case review.
 Meanwhile, peruse the Q&As listed below for answers to some of our top inquiries.

-How long do I have to file my big rig crash claim?
+How long do I have to file my tractor trailer crash claim?

 Utah limits personal injury claims to a statute of limitations of four years from the date of your injury accident.
 That means that you must file within that timeframe or risk having the court reject your claim for being untimely.